lisamburns/ruby-data-structures/w10d3/time-complexity.md

 cat.
 That means there are `n(n-1)` pairs.

 However, notice that the pair `(markov, curie)` and `(curie, markov)` both contain the same two cats.
-Every pair has a twin the reverses the order.
+Every pair has a twin in reverse order.
 So the total number of *unordered pairs* is `n(n-1)/2`.

 Using this equation, we have: